 - At one point in Persona 3, Junpei suddenly comes to the conclusion that he had been a jerkass to the protagonist; apologizes, and is more pleasant afterwords.
 What makes this so surprising is that despite the franchise, this did not require a Battle in the Center of the Mind or a revelation gained from battling one's dark reflection.

 - Tidus of Final Fantasy X has one when he's told that Yuna will die if she completes her pilgrimage and performs the Final Summoning, because earlier in the game he kept talking about what they would do after she beat Sin, while she knew the whole time that there wouldn't be an after for her.

 - Parodied in Ansem Retort.

 We've faced worse than this.
 Remember when Disneyworld was destroyed?
 Marluxia:

 Larxene did that.
 Axel:

 Well, what about that plane that got hijacked?
 Marluxia

 Okay, but there was that corrupt government.
 Marluxia:

 Wow, we're assholes

-- The Cinema Snob In his review for The Zookeeper, Jerrid blasts Jake for not showing up, thus forcing Jerrid to watch the movie.
+- During the Midnight Screenings for The Zookeeper, Jerrid blasts Jake for not showing up, thus forcing Jerrid to watch the movie.
 In the recent Harry Potter movie, Jake says the reason he didn't show up was because he had a huge family emergency.
 The audience also probably thought Jake was dipping out so it gets the audience with a Jerkass Realization, along with Jerrid's.